signothecat/gitmoji-commit-message-template/README.md

 # Use gitmoji(Emoji) for Commit Message Template🚀

-A handy guide for using gitmoji(emoji) as commit message prefixes.<br>
+A simple guide to using gitmoji as commit message prefixes, plus a shell-ready commit template to keep your history clear and fun.
-Make your commit history easier to read, add some visual fun, and boost your mood while coding.<br>
-We also have a commit template below that can be used with shell.

 ## gitmoji Prefix and Escape Guide